 Cecil Lawrence was lost in thought the day he met Mark Vogel.
 Being lost in thought and not watching where he was going was part of the equation that allowed for the chance meeting between the two men.
 For his part Mark was driving across Dallas and turning right when Cecil happened to step out in front of his car.
-The next time the two men met was a few hours later on the sixth floor of the Parkland Hospital where Mr. Lawrence had been taken and where Mark had gone, after dealing with the police, to check up on how the older man was.
-It was the first of a number of visit over the next few days that began a deep and meaningful friendship between the two.
+The next time the two men met was a few hours later on the sixth floor of the Parkland Hospital where Mr. Lawrence had been taken and where Mark had gone, after dealing with the police, to check up on how the older man was doing.
+It was the first of a number of visits over the next few days that began a deep and meaningful friendship between the two.

 Soon to be available at all fine retail and ebook outlets.